earlephilhower/ESP8266Audio/README.md

-# ESP8266Audio
+# ESP8266Audio - now supporting ESP32 as well!
-Arduino library for parsing and decoding MOD, WAV, MP3, FLAC, MIDI, and AAC files and playing them on an I2S DAC or even using a software-simulated delta-sigma DAC with dynamic 32x oversampling
+Arduino library for parsing and decoding MOD, WAV, MP3, FLAC, MIDI, and AAC files and playing them on an I2S DAC or even using a software-simulated delta-sigma DAC with dynamic 32x oversampling.

+ESP8266 is fully supported and most mature, but we've also just introduced support for the ESP32.

 ## Disclaimer
 All this code is released under the GPL, and all of it is to be used at your own risk.
 If you find any bugs, please let me know via the GitHub issue tracker or drop me an email.
 The MOD and MP3 routines were taken from StellaPlayer and libMAD respectively.
 The software I2S delta-sigma 32x oversampling DAC was my own creation, and sounds quite good if I do say so myself.